tixxit/optimistic-spec-article/ARTICLE.md

       13: dreturn
 ```

-It will box things up and call the generic version.
-It'll then attempt to unbox
+This version simply delegates back to the generic version (the version that
+takes an `Object` and returns an `Object`).
+Since it's argument is a primitive
+`double`, it'll first box it up in a `Double` via `boxToDouble` (2), then it
+calls the generic version with the boxed `Double` (5).
+Since the result of the
+generic version is an `Object`, it must *unbox* the `Object` back to a
+primitive `double`, so it calls `unboxToDouble` (10).
+The `unboxToDouble`
+method will cast the `Object` to a boxed `Double`, then unbox it.
+Sound
-the generic (`Object`) result as a `double`.
-Look familiar?
-It should - this is
-exactly what we were already doing above.
-The key difference, of course, is that
+familiar?
+It should - this is exactly what we were already doing above when
+we were casting the result of `f` to a `Double`.

+The key difference with the default implementation of `apply$mcDD$sp`, of
-now it is done for us when `f`'s return type isn't `Double` via this default
+course, is that now it is done for us.
+When `f`'s return type isn't `Double`
+then this default method will simply throw a `ClassCastException` when it
-implementation and, most importantly, if `f`'s return type is `Double`, then
+attempts to invoke `unboxToDouble`.
+Most importantly though, if `f`'s return
+type is `Double`, then `Function1`'s `apply$mcDD$sp` will have been implemented
-`Function1`'s `apply$mcDD$sp` will be implemented and we just get back the
+by the Scala compiler and we just get back the `double`, no round trip through
-`double`, no round trip through a box!
+a box!

-Alright, so let's exploit this new knowledge to get rid of the boxing on the return
+Alright, so let's exploit this new knowledge to get rid of the boxing when we
-side of `f`.
+call `f`.

 ```scala
 final case class DoubleVec(elems: Array[Double]) extends Vec[Double] {